ais-one/cookbook/README.md

 ## Using The Common Libraries In Your Own Application

-- see example-app for backend example
+1. see example-app for backend example
-  - example-app/lib/esm for common ESM codes to be used by express applications
+  - **example-app/lib/esm** for common ESM codes to be used by express applications
-  - example-app/lib/<all others> for common CJS codes to be used by express applications
+  - **example-app/lib/<all_others>** for common CJS codes to be used by express applications

-- see example-app/public for vanillaJS frontend exxample
+2. see **example-app/public** for vanillaJS frontend exxample

-- see example-web/vite for Vite Vue3 frontend example
+3. see **example-web/vite** for Vite Vue3 frontend example
-  - example-web/vite/lib/esm for common codes to be used by Vite Vue 3 (should have same contents as example-app/lib/esm)
+  - **example-web/vite/lib/esm** for common codes to be used by Vite Vue 3 (should have same contents as **example-app/lib/esm**)

-- see example-web/spa for Webpack Vue2 frontend example
+4. see **example-web/spa** for Webpack Vue2 frontend example
-  - example-web/spa/lib/webpacked for common codes to be used by Webpacked Vue 2
+  - **example-web/spa/lib/webpacked** for common codes to be used by Webpacked Vue 2 applications

 ## Environment Settings